cockroachdb/docs/v21.2/experimental-features.md

 ## Session variables

 The table below lists the experimental session settings that are available.
-For a complete list of session variables, see [`SHOW` (session settings)](show-vars.html).
+For a complete list of session variables, see [`SHOW` {session variable}](show-vars.html).

 | Variable                            | Default Value | Description                                                                                                                                                                                                                                                                                             |
 |-------------------------------------+---------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|